MohammadMaftoun/Time-Series-Projects/README.md

 # Overview

-Time series analysis is crucial in many domains, including finance, economics, weather forecasting, etc. This repository contains a curated set of projects that cover a wide range of topics, from basic time series analysis to advanced forecasting models.
+Time series analysis is crucial in many domains, including finance, economics, weather forecasting, and more.
+This repository contains a curated set of projects covering a wide range of topics, from basic time series analysis to advanced forecasting models.
 Whether you are a beginner or an experienced data scientist, you'll find valuable resources and practical examples here.

 # Projects
 1. Basic Time Series Analysis